jkatyan/Jkatyan/README.md

 ### Hey there, I'm Jay!

-I'm a software engineer and researcher interested in full-stack AI integration, embodied intelligence, and continual learning.
+I'm a software engineer and researcher interested in full-stack AI integration, foundation models, embodied intelligence, and continual learning.
 Feel free to contact me at <a href="mailto:jkatyan@upenn.edu">jkatyan@upenn.edu</a> or <a href="https://discordapp.com/users/297524766770987018">datastructure</a> on Discord.

+🐟 I'm also a big <a href="https://fishshell.com/">fish</a> enthusiast, try it out :)

 ---